robontics2021/robontics2021.github.io/_pages/programme.md

 [https://discord.gg/He8PcRZu](https://discord.gg/He8PcRZu)

-Where we have the #knowledge-acquisition channel to use to our liking.
+Where we have the #robontics channel to use to our liking.

 The zoom link will become active a few minutes before the workshop's sessions on September 17th.